m-spangenberg/interview-project/README.md

 With **Docker** building an image from the repo:

 You'll need to have `docker` installed to follow the instructions below.
+This should result in a ~111MB image being generated.
+I've taken care to use the most slimmed down base image I could find.

 ```bash
 # clone or download this repository